hu-macsy/simexpal/docs/quick_start.rst

 sorting example.
 We will use simexpal to resolve the dependency and to configure and compile the C++ project.

-simexpal will invokes CMake commands to build the program; these steps are merely a list of shell input strings, thus you may use any build environment..
+simexpal will invoke CMake commands to build the program; these steps are merely a list of shell input strings, thus you may use any build environment..

 To enable automated builds, we need to add ``builds`` and ``revisions`` stanzas to ``experiments.yml``.
 For experiments, to use the correct project, we must use